ismail-sk/patikaLearning/ReactNative/Homeworks/patikaWorks/README.md

-# PatikaTarifka APP
+# PatikaWorks APP
 ## What this that?
 A Work find mobile app build by me via React Native.

-Focused nested Neavigation, Web API, Fecht/axios, Redux and promise subjects in this exercise.
+Focused nested Neavigation, Web API, Fecht/axios and Redux subjects in this exercise.

 This a patika homework.
 [More about odev4 homework is here.](https://app.patika.dev/courses/react-native/odev_4)